 1. How do I use Polident denture adhesive?

-- Apply Polident adhesive as directed on pack in short strips not too close to the denture edges
+- Apply Polident adhesive in short strips, not too close to denture edges.

-- Press dentures into place, hold firmly and bite down for a few seconds to secure
+- Press dentures into place, hold firmly, and bite down for a few seconds to secure hold.

 2. Can I use denture adhesives regularly?